 Ways To Prevent Muscle Spasms

-- Stay hydrated.
+- Stay Hydrated.
 It’s important to drink enough liquids every day.
 The amount on liquids needed can depend on your diet, your sex, age, your level of activity, the weather, your health, and medications you take.
+A good rule of thumb is to drink half your body weight in ounces ie. if you weigh 150 lbs, then drink 75 oz of water per day.
 Fluids are needed to help your muscles contract and relax and keep muscle cells hydrated.
 During exercise or high activity, it’s important to replenish fluids at regular intervals and continue drinking water or other fluids even after you’re finished.

 Natural Treatments For Muscle Spasms